Courses

 I. Observing the Universe Through the Sky Around Us

-A. Use celestial coordinates for positions of objects in the sky.
+A. Employ celestial coordinates for determining the positions of objects in the sky.

 D. Explain how seasons on Earth are determined.